New

 Out stock

-A leather case that reconstructs the structure of the inro for modern times
+A leather case that reconstructs the structure of an inro for modern times

 Features

-• Adopts the structure of the inro, which was introduced during the Muromachi period
+• Adopts the structure of the inro, which was introduced in the Muromachi period.

-• Unique opening/closing mechanism that moves a natural stone up and down
+• Unique opening and closing mechanism with natural stone moving up and down

 • Imported leather from a prestigious German tannery established in 1864